luisdiogo2071317/azure-docs.pt-pt/articles/iot-central/howto-export-data.md

 function load(filePath) {
     return new Promise((resolve, reject) => {
         // The file decoder emits each record as a data event on a stream.
-We
-        // collect them up into an array and return them when we get to the end. const records = [];
+        // Collect the records into an array and return them at the end. const records = [];
         avro.createFileDecoder(filePath)
             .on('data', record => { records.push(record); })